-Blackstone Real Estate Income Trust, Inc. ("BREIT" or the "Company") invests primarily in stabilized income-generating commercial real estate in the United States and, to a lesser extent, outside the United States.
+Blackstone Real Estate Income Trust, Inc. ("BREIT" or the "Company") invests primarily in stabilized, income-generating commercial real estate in the United States and, to a lesser extent, outside the United States.
 The Company to a lesser extent invests in real estate debt investments.
-The Company is the sole general partner and majority limited partner of BREIT Operating Partnership, L.P., a Delaware limited partnership ("BREIT OP").
+The Company is the sole general partner and majority limited partner of BREIT Operating Partnership L.P., a Delaware limited partnership ("BREIT OP").
 BREIT Special Limited Partner L.P. (the "Special Limited Partner"), a wholly-owned subsidiary of Blackstone Inc. (together with its affiliates, "Blackstone"), owns a special limited partner interest in BREIT OP.
 Substantially all of the Company's business is conducted through BREIT OP.
 The Company and BREIT OP are externally managed by BX REIT Advisors L.L.C. (the "Adviser").
 The Adviser is part of the real estate group of Blackstone, a leading global investment manager.
 The Company was formed on November 16, 2015 as a Maryland corporation and qualifies as a real estate investment trust ("REIT") for U.S. federal income tax purposes.

 The Company registered an offering with the Securities and Exchange Commission (the "SEC") of up to \$60.0 billion in shares of common stock, consisting of up to \$48.0 billion in shares in its primary offering and up to \$12.0 billion in shares pursuant to its distribution reinvestment plan, which the Company began using to offer shares of its common stock in March 2022 (the "Current Offering").
-As of December 31, 2022, the Company had received aggregate net proceeds of \$66.4 billion from selling shares of the Company's common stock through the Current Offering, prior offerings registered with the SEC, and in unregistered private offerings.
-The Company intends to sell any combination of four classes of shares of its common stock, with a dollar value up to the maximum aggregate amount of the Current Offering.
+The Company intends to sell any combination of its Class S, I, T and D shares of its common stock, with a dollar value up to the maximum aggregate amount of the Current Offering.
 The share classes have different upfront selling commissions, dealer manager fees and ongoing stockholder servicing fees.
+In addition to the Current Offering, the Company is conducting private offerings of Class I and Class C shares to feeder vehicles that offer interests in such vehicles to non-U.S. persons.
+Each of these transactions is exempt from the registration provisions of the Securities Act of 1933, as amended (the "Securities Act") by virtue of Section 4(a)(2) and/or Regulation D or Regulation S promulgated thereunder.
 The Company intends to continue selling shares on a monthly basis.
+As of December 31, 2023, the Company had received aggregate net proceeds of \$74.2 billion from selling shares of the Company's common stock through the Current Offering, prior offerings registered with the SEC, and in unregistered private offerings.

-As of December 31, 2022, the Company owned 5,172 properties and 28,776 single family rental homes.
+As of December 31, 2023, the Company owned 4,834 properties and 28,324 single family rental homes.
 The Company currently operates in nine reportable segments: Rental Housing, Industrial, Net Lease, Data Centers, Hospitality, Self Storage, Retail, and Office properties, and Investments in Real Estate Debt.
 Rental Housing includes multifamily and other types of rental housing such as manufactured, student, affordable and single family rental housing, as well as senior living.
-Net Lease includes the real estate assets of The Bellagio Las Vegas (the "Bellagio"), The Cosmopolitan of Las Vegas (the "Cosmopolitan") and the unconsolidated interest in the MGM Grand and Mandalay Bay joint venture.
-Any additional unconsolidated interests are included in the respective property segment as further described in Note 4 - Investments in Unconsolidated Entities.
+Net Lease includes the real estate assets of The Bellagio Las Vegas (the "Bellagio") and The Cosmopolitan of Las Vegas (the "Cosmopolitan").
 Financial results by segment are reported in Note 16 - Segment Reporting.